 Spider-Man/ The Mutant Agenda/ The Mutant’s Revenge

 One of the best crossover episodes this was also the first one that firmly linked Spider-Man and X-Men together.
-It featured the entire cast from the X-Men animated series, though their designs were somewhat changed in order to mesh with Spider-Man’s animated style, which in some cases was actually an improvement ironically such as in Gambiit’s case.
+It featured the entire cast from the X-Men animated series, though their designs were somewhat changed in order to mesh with Spider-Man’s animated style, which in some cases was actually an improvement ironically such as with Gambit’s.

 The premise for this story see’s Spider-Man go to Professor Xavier the worlds leading expert on mutations hoping that he can cure his mutation disease.
-Spider-Man had been warned by Doctor Curt Connors that the radioactive spider bite which had given him his powers in the first place was now mutating his body further to the point where he would turn into something that wasn’t even human.
+Spider-Man had been warned by Doctor Curt Connors that the radioactive spider bite that gave him his powers in the first place was now mutating his body further to the point where he would turn into something that wasn’t even human.

 Landon is one of the worlds leading experts on mutations and has apparently found a cure, but little does anyone know that Landon is in fact working for the Kingpin who is funding all of his research to create an army of loyal Mutant slaves for him.